Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

 \begin{remark} Note that the primitive $f:L\to\RR$ of $\lambda|_L$ satisfies

 (this is the origin of the term ``relatively non-exact'' used to describe $L$).
 The pair $(L,f)$ cannot be deformed to satisfy $f|_{\{-\infty\}\times\Lambda_2}=f|_{\{-\infty\}\times\Lambda_1}$.
-Indeed, if such a deformation were to exist, then the proof of Proposition \ref{handlecone} would yield a direct sum decomposition $L\#_\gamma K=L\oplus K$ in the Fukaya category, and there are simple counterexamples to this statement. \end{remark}
+Indeed, if such a deformation were to exist, then Proposition \ref{cobordismtwisted} would yield a direct sum decomposition $L\#_\gamma K=L\oplus K$ in the wrapped Fukaya category, and there are simple counterexamples to this statement.
+Note that a similar phenomenon was observed by Chantraine \cite{chantrainerelnonexact} using a construction of Lagrangian cobordisms to which ours is surely related (and Remark \ref{onehandleandpolterovich} possibly goes towards this). \end{remark}

 \begin{remark} The relatively non-exact embedded Lagrangian $1$-handle should be contrasted with the exact embedded Lagrangian $k$-handles recalled in \S\ref{weinsteinhandles}.
-The latter are exact, local, and their attachment does not alter the corresponding object of the Fukaya category (the proof of Proposition \ref{handlecone} applies easily to show this). \end{remark}
+The latter are exact, local, and their attachment does not alter the corresponding object of the wrapped Fukaya category by Proposition \ref{cobordismtwisted}. \end{remark}

 \begin{remark} Using the pictures above, one can check (though we will not use this fact) that attaching a relatively non-exact embedded Lagrangian $1$-handle followed by attaching an exact embedded Lagrangian $(n-1)$-handle can be alternatively described as wrapping $\Lambda_1$ through $\Lambda_2$ to create a single transverse double point and then resolving that double point via Polterovich surgery. \end{remark}